Restrictions of B\'ekoll\'e--Bonami weights and Bloch functions: Introduction

-Under the regularity assumption \eqref{eq:bddhyposc}, the main theorem of this article establishes the analogue of the Wolff restriction theorem for quite general subsets $\Omega \subset \mathbb{D}$.
-Namely, given a collection $\mathcal{J}$ of subarcs $I \subset \mathbb{T}$, we will consider sets $\Omega$ of the type
+Under the regularity assumption \eqref{eq:bddhyposc}, the main theorem of this article establishes the analogue of the Wolff restriction theorem for general subsets $\Omega \subset \mathbb{D}$.
+For a non-negative weight $w$ on a measurable subset $\Omega \subset \D$, we say that $w \in B_{p, \Omega}$ if